Delta-repo/Python-Delta-Equations-solve/README.md

 # Python-Delta-Equations-solve
-Python script that solves second degree equations with delta.
+This script solves second degree equations.
+You just have to enter the variables A, B and C.